UI 33x13x4 [C311] / N38 - badge holder

 Advantages and disadvantages of neodymium magnets NdFeB.

-- Significant importance in advanced technologically fields – find application in HDD drives, electric motors, medical devices or various technologically advanced devices.
+- Significant importance in modern technologies – find application in computer drives, electric drive mechanisms, medical equipment and various technologically advanced devices.

 Disadvantages of neodymium magnets: